Comments & Reviews

 I like the way it ends ... events are wrapped up but open enough for a sequel!

 Something that really stands out for me about your writing is how visual it is ... you create a strong image of the time and place.
-I hope you are planning to rewrite it as a screenplay.
+I hope you are planning to write it as a screenplay.
 The imagery is magical ... especially of the village and religious events ... it would make a fantastic Netflix series!

 Anyways ... huge congratulations ... what an accomplishment.